Xilinx/mlir-aie/tutorials/tutorial-1/README.md

     ```

 ### <ins>MLIR-AIE Transformations</ins>
 Under the hood, `make` calls `aiecc.py` which itself calls a number of utilities that are built as part of the `mlir-aie` project (`aie-translate`, `aie-opt`).
 More details on these utilities can be found in [tutorial-10](../tutorial-10).
-These utiliies are built as part of the `mlir-aie` to perform IR transformations and lowerings.
-In this example, since we are already describing our design at a low physical level, we will perfrom the final transformation and produce an AI Engine program (core_1_4.elf).
+These utilities are built as part of the `mlir-aie` to perform IR transformations and lowerings.
+In this example, since we are already describing our design at a low physical level, we will perform the final transformation and produce an AI Engine program (core_1_4.elf).

-The MLIR operations inside the core are then converted to an LLVM representation which the AMD internal compiler (currently xchesscc) takes and builds the executable that will run on each individaul AIE tile.
+The MLIR operations inside the core are then converted to an LLVM representation which the AMD internal compiler (currently xchesscc) takes and builds the executable that will run on each individual AIE tile.

 3. In [aie.mlir](aie.mlir), what is the variable name for tile(1,4)? <img src="../images/answer1.jpg" title="%tile14" height=25>